MaxNevermind/spark-streaming-example/ReadMe.md

 ## Utility commands

-Connect to created container

-`docker-compose exec broker /bin/bash`

 Get list of topics

-`docker-compose exec broker kafka-topics --list --zookeeper zookeeper:2181`
+`docker exec broker kafka-topics --list --zookeeper zookeeper:2181`

 Get the first 10 messages from a topic